Jullemand/Bachelor-Thesis/README.md

-# bachelor_thesis
+# Bachelor Thesis (Data Science and Economics)
 This is Julian Valdman's Bachelor Thesis spring 2022

-## Thesis Title
+## Thesis Information

+**Major**: Data Science and Economics
-Semi- and nonparametric estimation of price dispersion and auction heterogeneity with eBay auctions
+**Title**: Semi- and nonparametric estimation of price dispersion and auction heterogeneity with eBay auctions

+## Table of Content of the Report

+(1) Introduction
+(2) The eBay marketplace and data
+(3) Maximum Likelihood Estimation
+(4) Artificial Neural Networks and Multi-class classfication (5) Discussion and Conclusion

 ## Methods
 The analysis comprises 2 different methods of price analysis: